decentraland/adr/content/ADR165-resolving-component-numbers.md

 ### Ideal solution

-The ideal solution is a _nominal_ collection of components, in which _names_ of components are used to identify the schemas.
+The ideal solution is a _nominal_ collection of components, in which their _names_ are used to identify the schemas.

 Characteristics:
 - Developers will never see the component number under normal circumstances.